Mikaela/mikaela.github.io/pages/matrix.markdown

 ##### Brief history of my experiences with dead homeservers

-Believe my concern on homeservers coming and going or not, no homeserver is safe unless you happen to have backups on multiple independent ones.
+Believe my concern on homeservers coming and going or not, no homeserver is safe, you should have backup accounts on multiple independent ones.
 Or maybe I am just personally unlucky?

 1. 2018-09-07: [Disroot.org announced Matrix closure](https://disroot.org/en/blog/matrix-closure).